KevFan/myTweetv2-android/README.md

 The web server application github can be found at: https://github.com/KevFan/myTweet2-ent-web with deployed server application at: http://34.242.209.100/

-A client single page application for the web server can also be found at github: https://github.com/KevFan/mytweet2-aurelia-client-ts
+A client single page application for the web server can also be found at github: https://github.com/KevFan/mytweet2-aurelia-client-ts with the deployed application at http://kevfans3.s3-website-eu-west-1.amazonaws.com/#/

 ## Persistance Approach
 Persistance achieved in the android application is largely achieved by saving the data to the web application mongo database if connected online.
 The user would then pull the latest data from the server.